ACMClassCourse-2022/Raytracing-2023/README.md

 ### More Tips

 - You should have a document recording all the bonus you have done.
-For each bonus, you should show the code or a benchmark of your work
+For each bonus, you should show the code or a benchmark of your work.
-- There is no restriction on unsafe code, if you think it is necessary, you can use it, and explain why you need it in code review
+- There is no restriction on unsafe code, if you think it is necessary, you can use it, and explain why you need it in code review.
 - There will be 2 students to do presentations for ACM Class and SEIEE CS.
-They will get extra points based on their presentations, no more than 10 points
+They will get extra points based on their presentations, no more than 10 points.